EoghanL/IntroToScraping/README.md

       First, the network tab must be used to find a request made to the API you are trying to query.
       From there you can check grab the url, request headers, and form data.
       Lastly, you must use the `requests` library to structure your request in a way that will be accepted by the API.
-      Sounds tedious, luckily the Postman app has made this process a breeze.
-Check the screencast below to see a video example of how this works.
+      Sounds tedious, thankfully the Postman app has made this process a breeze.
+Check the screencast in the videos section to see an example of how this works.
+      A full scraper can be found in `./scraper_examples/advanced_auto_parts_scraper.py`

 **Parsing Content with BeautifulSoup**